pat-sliwinska/FootballScoreBoard/README.md

 ## Assumptions
 - The system is not handling concurrent updates (thread-safety not implemented)
+- Negative scores are not allowed
+- Finished games can not have their scores updated
+- Team name can not be empty

 ## Design Decisions
 - **In-Memory Storage**: Using an in-memory repository for simplicity